Two Birds With One Stone: Beamforming Design for Target Sensing and Proactive Eavesdropping: Jointly Optimization of Proactive Eavesdropping and TS

-The rank-1 constraint is non-convex, which means the optimization problem can not be directly solved by the relevant toolbox.
-The above problems are solved by omitting the rank-1 constraint and the rank of the obtained solution may be larger than one.

-Based on Refs. \cite{SuN2021TWC} and \cite{SuN2024TWC}, the feasible suboptimal solution of the original problem can be obtained by utilizing specific methods based on the SDR technology, and rank-1 constraint is solved by Gaussian randomization or singular value decomposition, etc. It must be noted that these methods may result in a certain degree of distortion, which is tolerable in many cases.
-However, these methods cannot be applied to our system model since the recovered result may not satisfy ${\gamma _D} \le {\gamma _E}$, which results in failure eavesdropping.
+The rank-one constraint is non-convex, which means the relevant toolbox can not directly solve the optimization problem.
+The above issues are solved by omitting the rank-one constraint and the rank of the obtained solution may be larger than one.
+Based on Refs. \cite{SuN2021TWC} and \cite{SuN2024TWC}, the feasible suboptimal solution of the original problem is obtained by utilizing specific methods based on the SDR technology, and rank-one constraint is solved by Gaussian randomization, singular value decomposition, etc. It must be noted that these methods may result in a certain degree of distortion, which is tolerable in many cases.
+However, these methods cannot be utilized to solve the previously formulated problems since the recovered result may not satisfy ${\gamma _D} \le {\gamma _E}$, which results in eavesdropping failure. { In this work, an iterative method, SROCR, is utilized to solve this problem \cite{CaoP2017EUSIPCO, LiuZ2023TVT}.
+Specifically, the rank-one constraint is relaxed by restricting the ratio of the maximum eigenvalue and trace of the matrix. } In particular, for the scenario with ${\mathrm{rank}}\left( {\mathbf{\tilde R}} \right) > 1$, the eigenvalue decomposition of the matrix is firstly carried out and the eigenvalue matrix ${\mathbf{\tilde \Sigma}} = {\mathrm {diag}} \left({{\lambda _1}, ..., {\lambda _{{N_t}}}} \right)$ is obtained.
+According to the relationship between the matrix eigenvalue and the matrix trace, the maximum eigenvalue of ${\mathbf{\tilde R}}$ must be less than the trace.
+The eigenvector of maximum eigenvalue of ${\mathbf{\tilde R}}$ is expressed as ${\mathbf u}$ and there must be ${{\mathbf u}^H}{\mathbf{\mathbf{\tilde R}}}{\mathbf u} < {\mathrm {tr}}\left( {{\mathbf{\mathbf{\tilde R}}}} \right)$.
+By using the iterative method, the one constraint is transformed into